balakreshnan/datastrategy/README.md

 - Risk analysis of data across the lineage?

 6) Ethical, Legal, Privacy

+Data can be in any form and have to follow regulation in global scale which has to considered for ethical, legal and other privacy concern validation

 - How to monitor the data for ethical issues?
 - how is data security practices, protect individual privacy, maintain promised confidentiality, and ensure appropriate access and use?